-As noted, there is more risk associated with fast-tracking and more costs with project crashing.
+As noted, there is more risk associated with fast-tracking and more costs with a project crashing.
 These differences don’t make one better or worse than the other.
-They’re really just different, and should be used for different reasons.
+They’re really just different and should be used for different reasons.
 In short, it depends on the project.

 If you choose fast-tracking the project, be sure to keep those activities you’re working on in parallel to be those that are on the critical path.
 If the critical path cannot be made shorter, then there is no chance you’re able to shorten the duration of the project.